Sampling (music): Samplers

-The Guardian described the Chamberlin as the first sampler, developed by the English engineer Harry Chamberlin in the 1940s.
+The Guardian described the Chamberlin as the first sampler, developed by the American engineer Harry Chamberlin in the 1940s.
 The Chamberlin used a keyboard to trigger a series of tape decks, each containing eight seconds of sound.
 Similar technology was popularised in the 60s with the Mellotron.
 In 1969, the English engineer Peter Zinovieff developed the first digital sampler, the EMS Musys.

 The term sample was coined by Kim Ryrie and Peter Vogel to describe a feature of their Fairlight CMI synthesizer, launched in 1979.
 While developing the Fairlight, Vogel recorded around a second of piano performance from a radio broadcast and discovered that he could imitate a piano by playing the recording back at different pitches.
 The result better resembled a real piano than sounds generated by synthesizers.
 Compared to later samplers, the Fairlight was limited; it allowed control over pitch and envelope, and could only record a few seconds of sound.
 However, the sampling function became its most popular feature.
 Though the concept of reusing recordings in other recordings was not new, the Fairlight's design and built-in sequencer simplified the process.The Fairlight inspired competition, improving sampling technology and driving down prices.
 Early competitors included the E-mu Emulator and the Akai S950.
 Drum machines such as the Oberheim DMX and Linn LM-1 incorporated samples of drum kits and percussion rather than generating sounds from circuits.
 Early samplers could store samples of only a few seconds in length, but this increased with improved memory.
 In 1988, Akai released the first MPC sampler, which allowed users to assign samples to pads and trigger them independently, similarly to playing a keyboard or drum kit.
 It was followed by competing samplers from companies including Korg, Roland and Casio.

 Today, most samples are recorded and edited using digital audio workstations (DAWs) such as Pro Tools and Ableton Live.
+As technology has improved, the possibilities for manipulation have grown.

 Sample libraries

-License-free samples are distributed in sample libraries, also known as sample packs.
-MusicRader wrote that, in the 1990s, sample packs from companies such as Zero-G and Spectrasonics had a "seismic impact on the sound of contemporary music".
-In the 2000s, Apple introduced "Jam Packs" sample libraries for its DAW GarageBand.
+Samples are distributed in sample libraries, also known as sample packs.
+In the 1990s, sample libraries from companies such as Zero-G and Spectrasonics were widely used in contemporary music.
+In the 2000s, Apple introduced "Jam Pack" sample libraries for its DAW GarageBand.
 In the 2010s, producers began releasing sample packs on online platforms such as Splice.

-Library music may be sampled without clearance.
-Performing interpolations instead require only the musical content owner's permission and creates more freedom to alter constituent components such as separate guitar and drum tracks.
-In the 2000s, producers began releasing compositions to be used by others in the tradition of library music.
-The Kingsway Music Library, created in 2015 by the American producer Frank Dukes, has been used by artists including Drake, Kanye West, Kendrick Lamar, Madlib and J. Cole.
-In 2020, the US Library of Congress created an open-source web application that allows users to sample its copyright-free audio collection.
+The Kingsway Music Library, created in 2015 by the American producer Frank Dukes, has been used by artists including Drake, Kanye West, Kendrick Lamar, and J. Cole.
+In 2020, the US Library of Congress created an open-source web application that allows users to sample its library of copyright-free audio.

+Interpolation

+Instead of sampling, artists may recreate a recording, a process known as interpolation.
+This requires only the permission of the owners of the musical content, rather than the owners of the recording.
+It also creates more freedom to alter constituent components such as separate guitar and drum tracks.